George R. Bagley: Political career

 Bagley was a member of the Republican Party, and served as a campaign committee secretary in 1898.
 About 1911, Bagley was appointed by his brother Harry, who was mayor of Hillsboro, to a commission to study how to replace the city's old water system.
 In April 1915, he was appointed as a judge for the Oregon circuit court by Oregon Governor James Withycombe.
 He was appointed to the 19th judicial circuit that was created at that time and covered Washington and Tillamook counties.

 Bagley took office on May 22 and presided over his first session of court on May 24 at the courthouse in Oregon City with a civil suit between Albinia Olds and the Oregon Acetylene Lighting Company.
 As a judge he oversaw famous trials including the yellow ticket trials and the Bowles trial.
 Bagley retired from the bench on January 15, 1935, and returned to private practice in Hillsboro and Bagley & Hare.

 Later life and death

 A Republican in politics, he was also a member of the Knights of Pythias and the Woodmen of the World fraternal organizations.
 Bagley also helped start the Hillsboro Chamber of Commerce.
 In 1926, he sold some of his land near downtown Hillsboro to the city for $1 to be used as a park.
 This land became the city's second park, and was named Bagley Park in his honor.
-Due to his work promoting a railroad to Tillamook, a station along the Southern Pacific Railway's Tillamook branch northwest of Hillsboro was named Bagley.
+Due to his work promoting a railroad to Tillamook, a station along the Southern Pacific Railroad's Tillamook branch northwest of Hillsboro was named Bagley.
 George Bagley died on December 26, 1939, in Hillsboro at the age of 68 from a heart ailment and was buried at the cemetery at the Tualatin Plains Presbyterian Church.